 Russian society’s relation to Sandarmokh has changed profoundly in 25 years.
 Initially, authorities encouraged Memorial and Dmitriev’s work.
 However, when Dmitriev openly spoke out against Russia’s aggression in Ukraine in 2014, he was persecuted, and has been recently sentenced to 15 years in a labour camp on a fabricated pretext.
 International Memorial, the umbrella organisation for the Memorial network, was liquidated in Russia by a court decision last year.

 The exhibition includes works of art made mostly by Russian authors reflecting on the tragic consequences that Russia’s unresolved history is currently causing.
 Artists who offered their works come not only from Russia, but also from Ukraine, Czech Republic, Estonia, Poland, Germany, Slovakia, the Netherlands and the USA.
-A jury of experts led by Michal Pěchouček chose 38 pieces that have become part of the exhibition.
+A jury of experts led by Michal Pěchouček selected works of art by **35 authors that have become part of the exhibition.
 Once the exhibition is over, these works will be auctioned publicly and the proceeds will be donated towards humanitarian aid for Ukraine.

 Exhibits include Yuri Dmitriev’s personal belongings as used during his research expeditions and his finds from the uncovered mass graves.
 Visitors will have an opportunity to learn in detail about the history of Sandarmokh, including a strong Czech trace (six Czechs were killed in Sandarmokh).
 For the first time ever, the exhibition will also show documents regarding several Ukrainians who lived and worked in Czechoslovakia in the 1920s, then returned to their homeland and were arrested and executed in Sandarmokh.